matthewjohnston4/TwitchListOverlay/README.md

 2. Run `npx babel --watch src --out-dir bin --presets react-app/prod`

 The second command will launch an auto-watcher which will look for changes in `src/` and process them into `bin/` where `twitchOverlays.htm` expects them to be.

-## Upgrading

-To upgrade, you can backup your `config-general.js` and `config-local.js` files, delete the overlay directory, and then re-download.
-Copy relevant configuration settings back in again afterwards.
-And make sure OBS has refreshed your updates.

-## Credits

-This project was originally based on the great [TwitchPopups project](https://github.com/DaftLimmy/TwitchPopups).
-If you like this one, check that one out too.

-No need to credit me, but if you want to chuck me a donation, [go to my Ko-fi](https://ko-fi.com/matthewathome)

-Included sounds used under Creative Commons license from https://freesound.org/people/rhodesmas/